 For a start, you’d have to keep in mind whether you want flash as fill-flash, or as a main source of light .. or something in-between.

-Also, it necessary to realize that different camera+flash combination’s respond differently than other camera+flash combination’s.
-As an example, have a look at these posts from earlier this year ..
+Also, it necessary to realize that different camera+flash combinations respond differently than other camera+flash combinations.

-There you will see that in the same situation, I’d have to dial in -3 EV on the Canon 5D (with 580EX II) and -5ev on the Nikon D3 (with SB-900) to get the same results for subtle fill-flash.
+You’ll see that in the same situation, you’d have to dial in -3 EV on the Canon 5D (with 580EX II) and -5ev on the Nikon D3 (with SB-900) to get the same results for subtle fill-flash.